ckschim/SJFProject/Sneakernet/UDP_EXAMPLE.md

 - the handshake was successful (not shown in output)
 - Bob received a PORT command, saying where-to he should send events
 - Bob received from Alice a HAVE list (which feeds and their max sequence)
-- in the background, Bob saw that he is missing Alice's feed SPQM...
+- in the background, Bob saw that he is missing Alice's feed SPQMT3a...
 - in the background, Bob tells Alice what he WANTs
 - then 9 events arrive at Bob's push port
 - after 5 seconds of silence, the initiator software ends